 Polished Concrete Flooring:

 Polished concrete is a versatile and practical flooring option that offers numerous benefits.
-Its durability, low maintenance requirements, aesthetic appeal and sustainability make it a popular option for various applications.
+Its durability, low maintenance requirements, aesthetic appeal, and sustainability make it a popular option for various applications.

 Durability: Concrete is inherently strong and resistant to wear and tear, making it ideal for high foot-traffic areas.

 Aesthetics: Polished concrete flooring can add a touch of modern elegance to restroom spaces.
 It’s sleek and seamless finish creates a sophisticated ambiance, enhancing the overall aesthetics of the area.
 It can be customized with various levels of gloss to suit the design preference.
+However, concrete in restrooms is typically sloped towards floor drains.
+Oftentimes, the concrete around sloped drains is hand finished and not as consistent as the rest of the floor, which can make polishing these areas difficult.

 Epoxy Broadcast Flooring:

 Durability: Epoxy broadcast flooring is highly durable and resistant to scratches, stains, chemicals, and moisture.
 The epoxy resin creates a strong bond with the substrate, resulting in a seamless and robust surface that can endure wear and tear over time.
 The broadcast flakes add an extra layer of strength and resilience to the flooring system.
+Additionally, a textured surface minimizes visible surface wear.
+Urethane topcoats provide superior chemical and stain resistance.

 Customization Options: Epoxy broadcast flooring provides endless design possibilities for restroom spaces.
-With a wide range of colors, patterns and flake sizes available, building owners and designers can customize the flooring to match the aesthetic preferences of the facility.
+With a wide range of colors, patterns, and flake sizes available, building owners and designers can customize the flooring to match the aesthetic preferences of the facility.

-Seamless Surface: Unlike tiled floors with grout lines that can harbor bacteria and mold, epoxy creates a hygienic surface that is easy to clean and maintain.
+Seamless Surface: Unlike tiled floors with grout lines that can harbor bacteria and mold, epoxy creates a seamless hygienic surface that is easy to clean and maintain.
 This seamless finish also contributes to a visually appealing and cohesive restroom design.

 Slip Resistance: The textured surface created by the embedded flakes helps improve traction and provides an element of slip resistance.